styled-components/styled-components-website/sections/api/typescript.md

 Before you can effectively start to use TypeScript you will have to do a little bit of configuration.

+> If you're using `react-native`, make sure all your imports are imported from `styled-components/native` rather than `styled-components`.
+This is because the typescript definition files for react-native are only under `/native`.

 ### Define a theme interface

 By default every styled component will have the `theme` prop set to `any`.
 When building complex apps it would be better to have autocomplete and error checks everywhere.